tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-And the bibliography file (`references.bib`) that is specified in the metadata at the start of the markdown file is:
+And, save the following content in a bibliography file called `references.bib`:

 {{% codeblock %}}
 ```